 - Excluded from the annual and monthly cost maximum calculations are Individual Service and Support Advocacy (ISSA) services, and tangible items such as accessibility modifications and adaptive equipment/assistive technology.
 These services and tangible items are subject to separate limits.

 - Participants, guardians, Service Facilitators, fiscal employer agent and ISSA staff receive a rate chart that contains information on the statewide rates and any utilization limits by service type.
 The State updates the rate chart periodically when rate adjustments are implemented, based on State appropriations.

 The service plan specifies the types of and amounts of covered services needed by the participant within the overall cost limits.
 Statewide rates apply for some services.
 For other services, the participant is given the authority, with help from the local Service Facilitator, to negotiate individual rates.

-A written Service Agreement is executed between the participant, the local Service Facilitator and each service provider (except domestic employees).
-For domestic employees, a Service Authorization is completed and sent to the fiscal employer agent instead.
+A written Service Agreement is executed between the participant, the local Service Facilitator and each service provider.
+For domestic employees, a Service Authorization is also completed and sent to the fiscal employer agent.